 The competency-based model lends itself well to online learning.
 CBE certainly can work well in traditional face-to-face learning environments.
 However, it can work equally well in distance learning models.
 There are different nuances to consider in the planning stage, but educators can build CBE to fit all learning environments.

 The quality of a competency-based program is heavily reliant upon the quality of its assessments.
 In a competency-based model, learners demonstrate what they know and are able to do relative to specific learning objectives.
 They demonstrate this through a variety of high-quality assessments, frequently in the form of internally-created objective examinations, performance assessments, field-based assessments, and proprietary assessments.
 If the curriculum is the home’s foundation and instruction serves as the walls, then assessments represent the roof.

 Competency-Based Education: It’s Time to Take the Next Step.

 Competency-based education is NOT a shortcut nor an easy fix to serious school challenges during this difficult time.
 It’s also not a short-term solution but one that requires a long-term commitment.
 However, if educators design it carefully the CBE model can be a powerful way to increase student learning, achievement, and satisfaction.
 It’s time for them to take the next step.

 About the Author: Dr. Roberta Ross-Fisher has expertise in educator preparation, accreditation, online teaching & learning, and competency-based education.
-A former public school teacher and college administrator, Roberta is now a freelance writer and educational consultant.
+A former public school teacher and college administrator, Roberta is now an educational consultant.

 Top Graphic Credit: Annie Spratt